raul23/search-ebooks/README.rst

 your disk space, you can set the cache size which by default it is set to 1 GB.

+As an example to see how much disk space you might need to cache 1000 ``txt`` files all at once, let's say that on average each ``txt`` file uses approximately 700 KB which represents an ebook with 350 pages.
+Thus, you will need a cache size of 700 MB.

 Also `DiskCache`_ has its own interesting features compared to other file-based cache libraries such as being thread-safe and process-safe and supporting multiple eviction policies.
 See `Features`_ for a more complete list.